 I won't speak of a Double-Minded universe.
 One story universes don't exist.
 Universes must be not only multi-story but also require an attached garage and in-ground pool.

-Thanks to ritax91 for the Italian.
+Thanks to ritax91 for providing the Italian conversation.

 Morning Becalms Electronique

 If Drakken had paid attention in English literature he would have disagreed with Mark Anthony.
 The unkindest cut of all came not from Brutus, but from Shego when she announced she was turning state's evidence against him and taking Kim Possible as a girlfriend.

 He had little time for thought as he laid off his henchmen, fit everything he could into a hovercraft, and headed for an old family summer home on Little Mosquito Lake - just south of Big Mosquito Lake - in southern Wisconsin.
 (Realtors complained about the difficulty of selling lots on Little Mosquito Lake and began to circulate a petition for the county to give the lake its old Indian name, Nyannichuan, back, until they learned it translated Spring of the Drowned Maiden and decided that might not be any better for selling lots.)

 Drakken spent the day after his betrayal trying to evict a colony of squirrels from the attic, as a family of skunks beneath the porch attempted to evict him.
 In the evening he stocked up on supplies in Kenosha.
 As he soaked in tomato juice he reflected philosophically he should have realized years ago that Shego had lesbian tendencies - how else had she been able to resist his charm?

 The next day, having reached détente with the spilogale putorius residents beneath the porch Drakken headed to the offices of Hench Co.